SAIL Blog

 Ice cleats to help them conquer any terrain

-Winter hiking can be extremely rewarding.
+Hiking in winter can be truly magical.
 From ghostly snow-covered trees to beautiful frozen rivers, the views are often breathtaking.
 And let’s not forget the mandatory hot chocolate afterwards!
-But walking in the winter is demanding and winter boots or snowshoes are not always adapted to the kinds of icy terrains outdoor enthusiasts may encounter.
+But walking in the winter is demanding, and winter boots or snowshoes are not always adapted to the kinds of icy terrains outdoor enthusiasts may encounter.
 Ice cleats, on the other hand, can handle any tricky ice patches or steep slopes they may stumble upon.
-Treat someone to a pair of classic Hillsound crampons so they can tackle any trail, whatever the weather.
+Treat someone to a pair of ice cleats from a brand like Hillsound, Kahtoola or GV so they can tackle any trail, whatever the weather.

-If you would like to find out more on how to choose winter crampons, read the article on the SAIL blog.
+If you would like to learn more about how to choose winter crampons, read the article on the SAIL blog.

 Hiking boots or shoes to protect their feet, no matter how far they walk

-If you’re not sure whether you should pick hiking boots or hiking shoes, have a look at the SAIL blog for guidance.
+If you’re not sure whether you should pick hiking boots or hiking shoes, check out the SAIL blog for advice.

 A headlamp so they can stay outdoors longer